tremes/jboss-seam/examples/nestedbooking/README.md

 Testing the example
 -------------------

-This example is covered by integration tests.
+This example is covered by integration and functional tests.
 All tests use the following technologies:

 * __Arquillian__ -  as the framework for EE testing, for managing of container lifecycle and deployment of test archive,
 * __ShrinkWrap__ - to create the test archive (WAR).